A Woman Like You (Lee Brice song): Content

 In "A Woman Like You", the narrator is asked by his wife what he would do if he had never fallen in love with her.
 He lists several hobbies and pastimes but says that, if he had not fallen in love, he would be "lookin' for a woman like you."
 The song is in cut time and the key of G major, with a major chord pattern of G-Em-C-Am-D.

 Critical reception

 Billy Dukes of Taste of Country gave the song four and a half stars out of five, saying that "the simple and reserved attitude Brice approaches the song with is a good reflection of the love story he describes."
 Allen Jacobs of Roughstock gave the song four stars out of five, writing that "Lee continues to show off a charming personality and vocal style that just makes 'A Woman Like You' an easy song to like."
-Ben Foster of Country Universe gave the song a B−, saying that "it's a very pretty-sounding tune, to be sure, but the lyrics just don't quite add up."
+Ben Foster of Country Universe gave the song a B− grade, saying that "it's a very pretty-sounding tune, to be sure, but the lyrics just don't quite add up."